-Join Peggy Fisher for an in-depth discussion in this video Solution: Loading a file, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Solution: Loading a file, part of Learning Java.

 - This latest challenge was designed…to give you practice with reading and writing files.…Let's take a look at my solution…and, as always, remember that your solution…might be very different.…Also, I do wanna point out if your program…seems to work but the output file is empty…every time, check to make sure you close the file…before exiting your program.…Okay, at the top of my program we have…our import statements.…We import jave.io.* to allow us to read…and write from files.…